9/80 Work Schedule: Definition, Implementation, Pros & Cons

 • Total of eight 9-hour work days.

 This schedule generally spreads over two weeks.
-To make it easier for you here is the comparison of the 9/80 schedule with regular workweeks.
+To make it easier for you, here is a comparison of the 9/80 schedule with regular workweeks.

 Now that you know what a 9/80 work schedule is, you might be confused about how you can apply this schedule.

-Here I’ll show you how the schedule operates and an example for its application.
+Here I’ll show you how the schedule operates and an example of its application.

 Sample of 9/80 Work Schedule